Updated on January 4, 2023

 - Computer/Office

-While you are sorting everything out and creating your categories, it helps to put a temporary label on each tab, before you create permanent labels.
+While sorting everything out and creating your categories, it helps to put a temporary label on each tab before you create permanent labels.
 I use inexpensive page flags from Target.

-The accordion file I purchased has space for 26 pockets, plus 2 CD holders.
+The accordion file I purchased has 26 pockets plus 2 CD holders.
 It is legal size so it fits all the manual sizes easily.
-Even after adding all the manuals from around my house, I still have some space left.
+Even after adding all the manuals around my house, I still have some space left.

 Zip Top Plastic Bags